Whatever happened to Aunt Bee?

 But for some reason, people couldn’t separate the actress from her television alter ego.
 They would insist on calling her Aunt Bee.
 When she didn’t attend church people would say “But you attended church in Mayberry!”

 Pretty soon curiosity seekers walking all over her lawn and peeking in her windows.
 School buses would unload in the front yard and people would walk around her house.
 She hired a neighborhood boy to cut her grass, and when the kids at school started teasing him, calling him Opie, he quit.

-It seems though she mellowed a slight bit in the last year of her life.
-She recorded a short audio clip to be used in the Return to Mayberry movie.
-According to Andy Griffith Just 4 months before she died she phoned Andy and apologized for being “difficult” during the series’s run.
+It seems, though, that she mellowed a slight bit in the last year of her life.
+First, she recorded a short audio clip to be used in the Return to Mayberry movie.
+Then, according to Andy Griffith, Just 4 months before she died, she phoned Andy and apologized for being “difficult” during the series’s run.

 On November 22, 1989, Bavier was admitted to Chatham Hospital, where she was kept in the coronary care unit for two weeks.
 She was discharged on December 4, 1989, and died at her home two days later, eight days before her 87th birthday.